rhfung/RFViewFactory/README.md

 ### Displaying a sequence of overlays

-Manticore iOS supports showing multiple screen overlays.
+RFViewFactory shows screen overlays.
 When one overlay is dismissed, another overlay is shown until all of them are seen.

-    [MCViewModel sharedModel].screenOverlays = @[@"image-1", @"image-2", @"image-3"];
+    [RFViewModel sharedModel].screenOverlays = @[@"image-1", @"image-2", @"image-3"];

 ### iPhone 4 and iPhone 5 overlays

-Manticore iOS supports different overlays for iPhone 4 and iPhone 5. iPhone 5 overlays use the same name with a special suffix `_5`, which is added automatically.
+RFViewFactory supports different overlays for iPhone 4 and iPhone 5. iPhone 5 overlays use the same name with a special suffix `_5`, which is added automatically.
 You should name your images as such:

 * `some-image.png`
 * `some-image_5.png`